SOU L&N Clear Fork Branch track plan HO

 • Designed by Dan Bourque

 NYC LogoThe Kanawha & West Virginia was built beginning in 1903 to connect Charleston, WV with the rich timber and coal resources of the Blue Creek Valley.
 The K&WV was 34 miles long, and after a brief spell hauling oil after a boom in the early 1900s, the K&WV settled down to hauling coal for its parent, the New York Central.
-Though the mainline from West Charleston to Blue Creek was cut in 1967, the Penn Central and Conrail still operated this branch until … Read more
+Though the mainline from West Charleston to Blue Creek was cut in 1967, the Penn Central and Conrail still operated this branch … Read more

 B&O Lost Creek Branch, WV track plan HO